albertoleong/LEGATO-musicians-platform/README.md

 Event Organizer:
 - As a user, I want to be able to find musicians to perform at my event
 - As a user, I want to be able to read a description of each performer and even hear their work when possible
-- As a user, I want to be able to contact the performer after booking
+- As a user, I want to be able to contact the performer for booking
-- As a user, I want to be able to leave a review

 Musician:
-- As a user, I want to be able to create an account and manage my schedule and profile
+- As a user, I want to be able to create an account and manage my profile
-- As a user, I want to be able to login to my account and manage my gigs
+- As a user, I want to be able to login to my account and manage my inquiries
-- As a logged in user, I want to be able to see all my past gigs.

 ## Implementation